 I.7.
-Updates and Enhancements
+Updates

 These service standards may be updated periodically to communicate changes in policy and program requirements or to reflect amendments to the DD Waiver approved by CMS.
 When supplements, corrections, and page replacements are issued, DD Waiver Provider Agencies will be notified through e-blasts, website postings, and direct mailings.
-DDSD will provide a public feedback period before issuing any substantial changes.
+DDSD will provide a public feedback period before issuing any substantial changes and will issue a Numbered Memo with guidance and transition periods when applicable,